JamWheat/hex-sweeper/readme.md

 ### Optimal Planned Features

-- If a player middle mouse clicks on a numbered cell, the game will clickCheck all adjacent unclicked and unflagged cells (which may end up clicking on a mine).
+- If a player left mouse clicks on a numbered cell, the game will clickCheck all adjacent unclicked and unflagged cells (which may end up clicking on a mine).
 - The game will have sounds when the player clicks on cells and especially when they click on a mine.
 An option in the options menu, or perhaps an icon in the main play space, will allow them to disable these sounds.
 - As the player plays, they will unlock themes for the board, such as a space scene or an island, that also include ambient sound and sounds specific to that theme.
 - Rather than being presented with three choices of board size, the player can choose a custom board size (within an upper and lower bound).
 The game will then render an appropriately sized board dynamically.